surya-gujja/bigDataPro/CodeStreamConsumer/README.md

 docker build -t csconsumer .
 ```

-Run the container with bind mounts for live code edits and metric export:
+Run the container with bind mounts for live code edits and metric export (the simpler `docker run -p
+8080:3000 csconsumer` invocation from `main` still works if you do not need live reloading):

 ```bash
 docker run -p 8080:3000 \